-During the year retirement benefits were accruing to 2 Trustees (2013 - 2) in respect of defined benefit pension schemes.
+During the year retirement benefits were accruing to 2 Trustees (2014 - 2) in respect of defined benefit pension schemes.

-The Principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of Principal and staff, and not in respect of their services as Trustees.
-Other Trustees did not receive any payments from the Academy Trust in respect of their role as Trustees.
-The value of Trustees' remuneration fell within the following bands:
+One or more Trustees has been paid remuneration or has received other benefits from an employment with the academy trust.
+The Principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of principal and other staff members under their contracts of employment, and not in respect of their role as Trustees.
+The value of Trustees' remuneration and other benefits was as follows: